-For both the \hei ground state and the populated triplet levels, the photoionisation-rate is negligible for the analysed timeframe (i.e. in late photospheric epochs) given the low UV-flux.
-The photoionisation-rate from any energy-level (having number density $n_{\mathrm{PI}}$) can be computed given i) $W= \left(1-\sqrt{1-(v_{\mathrm{ph}}/v)^2}\right)/2$, the geometric dilution factor accounting for anisotropies in the photon flux, ii) the photon number density per energy interval $4\pi B(E,T)/(c E)$ where the radiation temperature $T=T_e$, and iii) the photoionisation cross-section, $\sigma_{\mathrm{PI}}$, taken from~\citep{Nahar2010}:
+For both the \hei ground state and the populated triplet levels, the photoionization-rate is negligible for the analysed timeframe (i.e., in late photospheric epochs) given the low UV-flux.
+The photoionization-rate from any energy-level (having number density $n_{\mathrm{PI}}$) can be computed given i) $W= \left(1-\sqrt{1-(v_{\mathrm{ph}}/v)^2}\right)/2$, the geometric dilution factor accounting for anisotropies in the photon flux, ii) the photon number density per energy interval $4\pi B(E,T)/(c E)$ where the radiation temperature $T=T_e$, and iii) the photoionization cross-section, $\sigma_{\mathrm{PI}}$, taken from~\citep{Nahar2010}:

 with $E_{\mathrm{th}}$ the threshold energy for ionization.